The Secret To Good Communication

 The secret to good communication is…

-Whether you’ve been married for a day, or 50+ years, Pride, Unbelief, and Selfish Self Love will entice you to BLOW UP or CLAM UP in your communication with each other.
-When you sense this happening, and it will, God is inviting you to LOOK UP so that he can re-orient your heart towards your spouse.
+Whether you’ve been married for a day or 50+ years, Pride, Unbelief, and Selfish Self Love will entice you to BLOW UP or CLAM UP in your communication.
+When you sense this happening, and it will, God invites you to LOOK UP so that he can re-orient your heart towards your spouse.

-The secret to good communication is a transformed heart, and God wants to, and is able to, transform yours…regardless of how hard it has become.
+The secret to good communication is a transformed heart, and God wants to, and can, transform yours…regardless of how hard it has become.
 God wants to replace your heart of PUS with a heart full of Humility, Belief, and Sacrificial Love.

 Communication isn’t rocket science, but sometimes it requires somewhat of a launching pad to get things back on track.
-The launching pad isn’t learned skills as much as it is a transformed heart towards your spouse.
+The launching pad isn’t a learned skill but a transformed heart towards your spouse.
 Ask God to give you the Humility, Belief, and Sacrificial Love you need to put some of the below into practice:

 Humility says…